 Any activity which takes place during school hours

 School equipment

+Additional items for the benefit of the school

 Any contribution is genuinely voluntary and a parent is under no obligation to pay, and that registered pupils at the school will not be treated differently according to whether or not their parents have made any contribution in response to the request.
+It will be made clear in the initial contribution request if an activity cannnot be funded or go ahead without sufficient voluntary contributions.

 The responsibility for determining the level of voluntary contribution is delegated to the Headteacher.